Eurydia/practice-c-sharp/practice-elte-2023-spring/05 week/Stormy days/readme.md

 # Stormy days

-The organizers of a sailing competition measured the speed of wind for N days at Balaton- füred.
+The organizers of a sailing competition measured the speed of wind for N days at Balatonfüred.
 A sailing competition should not be held in smooth winds, nor in stormy winds.
 In a storm, the speed of wind is more than 100 km/h.
 There is only one round each day of the competition, and there are K rounds.